Michael Crawford’s Quantum Code Review: A Copycat Scam?

 Not only is the Quantum Code video VERY cheesy, it’s also a completely FAKE opportunity.

 Michael Crawford is not a real person, he is played by an actor who has appeared in many other scam videos.
-One in particular being Terran Capitals, a program where he makes similar earning claims with a similar program.
+One in particular being Terran Capitals, a program where he makes similar earning claims with a similar binary options program.

 Despite Michael’s company claims made in the video, Quantum Code Inc does not exist.
 I’ve checked.
 Michael also claims in the video that Quantum Code has been in existence since 2006, but according to my research, the website was established in June 2016.